 - Housing.
 A huge number of macaws still spend most or all of their lives caged.
 This can lead to severe stress.
 Moreover, it’s a prime cause of deadly obesity due to lack of exercise!

 Even mini macaws need big cages, plenty of parrot toys and lots of time to explore and fly around outside their enclosure.

-In fact, the stress of loneliness and boredom can lead to plucking and other behavioral issues like aggression and excessive vocalization (that basically means screaming a lot).
+The stress of loneliness and boredom can lead to plucking and other behavioral issues like aggression and excessive vocalization (screaming a lot).
 If you work outside of the home, your macaw probably needs a mate or a friend to prevent it from experiencing stress.

 - Entertainment.
 These big-brained birds need to be kept busy or they become bored, loud, destructive and stressed.
 Macaws easily chew up toys, so you better make sure you have a steady supply ready!
 Lots of variation in food and hanging out with your bird also help.

-Safety.
+- Safety.
 This is so important!
 You can do everything right and your parrot can still pass away from kitchen fumes or cigarette smoke.
-Any room it has access to should be parrot-proofed and products that are scented or emit fumes are strictly out of the question.
+Any room it has access to should be parrot-proofed.
 Additionally, check and re-check toys to make sure they are still safe.

 You should always have the number of an avian vet at the ready, as well as some basic first-aid items like blood clotting agent, tweezers and gauze.
 Lastly, you should be aware of symptoms of disease in parrots so you can spot issues early.

-Don’t forget: Large parrots like macaws often end up being rehomed multiple times during their life, the stress of which could very well affect their lifespan.
+Don’t forget: Large parrots like macaws often end up being rehomed multiple times during their life, the stress of which can affect their lifespan.
 Please, consider adopting and make sure you’ve got all your ducks in a row before taking on the responsibility.

 How old is my macaw?